Originally published April, 2016 – Updated November 1, 2022

-I remember reading somewhere that every right-hand page (odd numbers) are where you want to put a “mini-cliffhanger.”
+Every right-hand page (odd numbers) is where you want to put a “mini-cliffhanger.”
 The idea is that you want to tease someone to turn the page with a question or other incentive to get the reader to turn the page with passion.

 Character #1: Who is the baby’s father?

 Character #2: You really want to know?
 Fine.
 The baby’s father is…

 Makes you want to turn the page to get the answer, right?
 When I write, I try to build these little cliffhangers into each right-hand page.

 Also, when I write a scene, I try to be aware of the page spreads, which can be important if you ever want to include a massive two-page splash spread.